Economic history of Portugal: Revolutionary change, 1974

 The Portuguese economy had changed significantly prior to the 1974 revolution, in comparison with its position in 1961—total output (GDP at factor cost) had grown by 120 percent in real terms.
 The pre-revolutionary period was characterized by robust annual growth rates for GDP (6.9 percent), industrial production (9 percent), private consumption (6.5 percent), and gross fixed capital formation (7.8 percent).

 The post revolution period was, however, characterized by chaos and negative economic growth, as industries became nationalized and the effects of the decoupling of Portugal from its former overseas territories, especially Angola and Mozambique, were felt.

 Additionally, the general European economic growth, including the Portuguese one, came to an end after the oil price shock of 1973.
 That shock consisted in a significant increase of energy prices as a result of occurring conflicts in the Middle East.
 The result was stagflation, a combination of economic growth stagnation and inflation.
 Heavy industry came to an abrupt halt.
 All sectors of the economy, including manufacturing, mining, chemical, defence, finance, agriculture, and fishing, collapsed.
 Portugal quickly went from the country with the highest growth rate in Western Europe to the lowest, and experienced several years of negative growth.
-This was amplified by the mass emigration of skilled workers and entrepreneurs (among them were António Champalimaud and José Manuel de Mello) due to communism-inspired political intimidation in the context of the political turnoil that marked the country from mid-1974 to late 1975, along with economic stagnation.
+This was amplified by the mass emigration of skilled workers and entrepreneurs (among them were António Champalimaud and José Manuel de Mello) due to communism-inspired political intimidation in the context of the political turmoil that marked the country from mid-1974 to late 1975, along with economic stagnation.

 Only in 1991, 16 years later, did the GDP as a percentage of EC-12 average climb to 54.9 percent (nearly comparable with that which had existed by the time of the Carnation Revolution in 1974), mainly as a result of participation in the European Economic Community since 1985.
 Post revolution Portugal was not able to achieve the same economic growth rates as it achieved during the last decade before 1975.